tpai/local-reverse-proxy/README.md

-Local Load Balancer
+Local Reverse Proxy
 ===

-Simulate production environment for debug efficiently by launching nginx as load balancer in front of web and api server.
+Running nginx as reverse proxy in front of web and api server.

+## Feature

+* Support HTTPS by using [mkcert](https://github.com/FiloSottile/mkcert).
+* Redirect HTTP to HTTPS automatically.
+* Provide access log.

 ## Usage